c6o/docs/content/references/intercept.md

 This section describes what the intercept command creates within a cluster to accomplish its task and instructions on what to do if something breaks.

-The intercept command creates three resource files within the namespace of the deployment that is intercepted:
+The intercept command creates three resources within the namespace of the deployment that is intercepted:
 1. A Session resource
 2. A reverse-proxy Deployment
 3. A decoy Service for routing un re-directed traffic to the original Deployment